PennyLaneAI/pennylane/doc/qfuncs.rst

     :width: 70%
     :target: javascript:void(0);

     Example circuit showing how the argument :math:`x` and the function parameters :math:`\bm{\theta}` enter the quantum circuit.
-Circuits can also contain gates which have no free parameters.
+Circuits can also contain gates which have no free parameters (e.g., a CNOT).

 :html:`<br>`